-Whenever you find yourself feeling depressed, angry, anxious or upset, use this as a signal to reflect on your thinking.
-A good way to test the accuracy of your perceptions might be to ask yourself some challenging questions.
+Identifying self-talk can sometimes be tricky because it's so automatic, you might not even be aware of what’s going on in your own mind.
+However, whenever you find yourself feeling depressed, angry, anxious or upset, use this as a signal to reflect on your thinking.
+A good way to test the accuracy of your perceptions is to ask yourself some challenging questions.
 These questions will help you check out your self-talk and see whether your current interpretation is reasonable.
 It can also help you discover other ways of thinking about your situation.
 Recognizing that your current way of thinking might be self-defeating—and prevent you from getting what you want out of life—can sometimes motivate you to look at things from a different perspective.

 1. Reality testing

-- Are my thoughts factual, or are they just my interpretations?
+- Are my thoughts based on facts or my interpretation of the situation?

 - Am I jumping to negative conclusions?

-- How can I find out if my thoughts are actually true?
+- How can I find out if my thoughts are true?

 2. Alternative explanations

-- Are there any other ways that I could look at this situation?
+- Are there other ways that I could look at this situation?